1999/sklad/README.md

 [Of course](http://1999.github.io/sklad).
 Btw, [detailed docs](https://github.com/1999/sklad/tree/master/docs) contain nice pieces of code using Sklad library.

 # Any tests?
 Tests are located in [tests](https://github.com/1999/sklad/tree/master/tests) folder.
 You can run them with `npm test`.
 Tests are written with Jasmine testing framework and run with Karma runner.
+You need to have SauceLabs account to run tests in multiple browsers.

 # Development/release process
  * Work starts with `make`